pablodezutter/Resume/README.md

 - width of current text?
 - don't get the parallax picture to move to the top, standard margin is given

+!
+Years after, I see the struggle between different browsers is still there.
+Fonts are totally different in other browsers...
+Should fix this.